hollyfgibbons/ANU-MAE-thesis-template/README.md

 #### How text works in LaTeX

-- Type normally — a blank line between paragraphs creates a new paragraph
+- Type normally, a blank line between paragraphs creates a new paragraph
 - No need to indent paragraphs (the template handles this)
 - **Bold text:** `\textbf{your text}`
 - *Italic text:* `\textit{your text}`